tom-weatherhead/teapot-server/README.md

 npm Installation Instructions:

-	$ npm install [--save] thaw-tic-tac-toe-engine
+	$ npm install [--save] teapot-server

 To test the sample driver (server.js) of the Web server component (app.js) :

 	$ npm start

-Then browse to http://localhost:3000/ to access the main page.
+Then browse to http://localhost:3000 to access the main page.

 An HTTP GET of http://localhost:3000/teapot will receive a response with HTTP status code 418: I'm a teapot.